MaxCybOps/MaxCybOps/README.md

 ## About Me

 I'm a Mechatronics Engineering graduate from the Federal University of Technology Owerri (FUTO) and a technical builder from Nigeria.
-I work across cybersecurity, blockchain, AI infrastructure, and systems engineering — and I care about building things that actually work, not just things that look good in a pitch deck.
+I work across cybersecurity, blockchain, AI infrastructure, and systems engineering, and I care about building things that actually work, not just things that look good in a pitch deck.

 My background is genuinely cross-disciplinary.
 I've done real client penetration testing, built and deployed smart contracts on mainnet, written ZK proof systems in Rust, architected multi-service AI backends in Python and Go, and completed advanced cyber warfare training.
 I don't specialise in one lane.
 I build across all of them.